Digital Privacy Under Attack: Challenges and Enablers: Introduction

+This paper addresses the protection of sensitive personal data in databases, a growing public concern~\cite{nissenbaum2020protecting}.
+Safeguarding such data is essential for individual autonomy amid rising risks from malicious inference and targeted attacks.
+While frameworks like FL and DP offer privacy-preserving solutions, their effectiveness varies across attack models.
+This study clarifies different privacy attack scenarios and evaluates existing tools, aiming to provide actionable insights for stronger data privacy defenses.
+Broader issues of organizational or national security are beyond the scope of this work.

+Regarding previous surveys on privacy attacks, \citet{ji2016graph} discussed de-anonymisation attacks on graph data, their quantification, and impacts on data utility and privacy post-anonymisation. \citet{dwork2017exposed} examined privacy risks associated with aggregate data, focusing mainly on reconstruction and tracing attacks, including potential DP applications against such threats. \citet{liu2021machine} explored the intersection of machine learning (ML) and privacy, detailing ML-based privacy protection methods and ML-driven privacy attacks from varied perspectives.

+Additionally, \citet{rigaki2020survey} categorised attacks targeting machine learning systems, while other studies concentrated specifically on particular attack methods or domains, including graph data de-anonymisation~\cite{ji2016graph}, social networks~\cite{shen2014defending}, blockchain~\cite{chen2022survey}, and location privacy attacks~\cite{gvili2020security}.
+Although existing surveys~\cite{ji2016graph, shen2014defending, chen2022survey, gvili2020security} have extensively covered specific privacy attack types, none has provided a holistic overview encompassing all privacy-related threats.
+Furthermore, some have evaluated the effectiveness of defensive strategies without adequately addressing the trade-off with data utility under privacy-preserving measures~\cite{salem2018ml, luo2023privacy}.

-Two major contributions in this survey are enlisted as follows. \begin{enumerate} \item We categorize existing research works on privacy attacks based on several criteria, and identify detailed trends through comparing and analyzing the features of breakthrough research works for resilience to privacy attacks (see~\Cref{sec-preliminaries}).
+No recent comprehensive review is available with a rigorous review of privacy preservation and attacks.
+In this work, we address the gap in the literature by providing a comprehensive survey on privacy attacks, along with mitigations and considerations of data utility and discussions of impending challenges.
+Two key contributions are listed below. \begin{enumerate} \item We categorize existing research works on privacy attacks according to various criteria, and identify detailed trends by comparing and analyzing the features of pioneering research for resilience to privacy attacks (see~\Cref{sec-preliminaries}).

-\item We develop a systematic framework to explore and exploit the principles, methods, preservation measures, and future research directions considering various types of privacy attacks.
-We aim to provide a holistic understanding of the current development trends for the advances in data privacy research (see~\Cref{sec-anonyAttack} to ~\Cref{sec-modelAttack}).
+\item We develop a systematic framework to explore and exploit the principles, methods, preservation measures, and future research directions considering different types of privacy attacks.
+We aim to provide a holistic understanding of the current development trends for the progress in data privacy research (see~\Cref{sec-anonyAttack} to~\Cref{sec-modelAttack}).

 \end{enumerate}